HammadArif777/Blog-Application/README.md

-# Blog Application using React, Redux-ToolKit, React-Router, Tailwind CSS
+# Blog Application using React, Redux-ToolKit, React-Router, Tailwind

 ### Features
 - Login (Not Authentication just want to understand and play with global state using redux)